CheezBoiger/Vikr/README.md

 You should also check out his work in progress engine here as well, as he is implementing much more advanced work than me! : https://github.com/JoeyDeVries/Cell

+Notable mention to Koray Hagen and his delectable knowledge on Computer Graphics rendering, helping me by pointing the way to certain rendering techniques with tangent space normal mapping and Skew-Symmetric Matrices.